Lasseignejk/TheBrokenEgg/readme.md

 ## Helpful Resources

-[Navbar]("https://www.youtube.com/watch?v=flItyHiDm7E&t=162s") -- I used this tutorial to help me with the hamburger navbar on mobile sizes.
+- I used [this]("https://www.youtube.com/watch?v=flItyHiDm7E&t=162s") tutorial to help me with the hamburger navbar on mobile sizes.

-[Carousel]("https://www.youtube.com/watch?v=gtZevjgUkcY") -- This tutorial helped me understand and make the carousels on the home page.
+- [This]("https://www.youtube.com/watch?v=gtZevjgUkcY") tutorial helped me understand and make the carousels on the home page.

-[Irasutoya]("https://www.irasutoya.com/") -- This Japanese site is where I got all the cute artwork for <b>The Broken Egg</b>.
+- I got all the cute artwork from [Irasutoya]("https://www.irasutoya.com/").

 <br>